pranalim23/LinearRegression/README.md

-# Lending Club Case Study
+# Linear Regression Boom Bikes Model
 > Multiple linear regression model is built to understand how exactly the demands of BoomBikes vary with different features

 ## Table of Contents